md-rashid-ahmad/aws-devops-zero-to-hero/day-9/README.md

 Simple Storage Service is a scalable and secure cloud storage service provided by Amazon Web Services (AWS).
 It allows you to store and retrieve any amount of data from anywhere on the web.

 To store your data in Amazon S3, you first create a bucket and specify a bucket name and AWS Region.
-Then, you upload your data to that bucket as objects in Amazon S3.
+Then, you upload your data to that bucket as an objects in Amazon S3.
 Each object has a key (or key name), which is the unique identifier for the object within the bucket.

 S3 buckets are containers for storing objects (files) in Amazon S3.
 Each bucket has a unique name globally across all of AWS.
 You can think of an S3 bucket as a top-level folder that holds your data.